 For the metabolic pathways within a cell to function correctly, the environmental conditions of the cell must be kept within strict operating limits.
-The ability of a cell or an organism to maintain an internal environment that operates under specific conditions is called homeostasis.
+Many of the metabolic activities of a cell, or organism, function in maintaining homeostasis-a constant internal environment.

 In humans, many of our organ systems work to maintain homeostasis.
 For example, human body temperature normally fluctuates slightly between 36.5 and 37.5°C (97.7 and 99.5°F) during the day.
 In general, the lowest temperature usually occurs between 2 A.M. and 4 A.M., and the highest usually occurs between 6 P.M. and 10 P.M.
 However, activity can cause the body temperature to rise, and inactivity can cause it to decline.
-A number of body systems, including the cardiovascular system and the nervous system, work together to maintain a constant temperature.
+The metabolic activities of our cells, tissues, and organs are dependent on maintaining a relatively constant body temperature.
+Therefore, a number of body systems, including the cardiovascular system and the nervous system, work together to maintain a constant temperature.
 The body's ability to maintain a normal temperature is also somewhat dependent on the external temperature.
 Even though we can shiver when we are cold and perspire when we are hot, we will die if the external temperature becomes overly cold or hot.

 This text emphasizes how all the systems of the human body help maintain homeostasis.
-For example, the digestive system takes in nutrients, and the respiratory system exchanges gases with the environment.
+For example, the digestive system takes in nutrients, and the respiratory system exchanges gas with the environment.
 The cardiovascular system distributes nutrients and oxygen to the cells and picks up their wastes.
 The metabolic waste products of cells are excreted by the urinary system.
 The work of the nervous and endocrine systems is critical, because these systems coordinate the functions of the other systems.
-Throughout the text, the Connecting the Concepts feature at the end of each section will provide you with links to more information on homeostasis.